 South Florida Naloxone and Harm Reduction

-In Florida, there are 15.8 opioid overdoses for every 100,000 people, a rate higher than many other states.2 In 2018, more than 2/3 of the state’s overdose deaths involved opioids.2 To curb the tide of opioid-related deaths across the state, naloxone is becoming increasingly available.
+In Florida, there are 15.8 opioid overdoses for every 100,000 people, a rate higher than many other states.2 To curb the tide of opioid-related deaths across the state, naloxone is becoming increasingly available.
 We’ll show you how to find it and discuss how to use it effectively to help prevent a person from dying after experiencing an opioid overdose.

 Naloxone Basics: What Is Narcan?

 Naloxone is an opioid antagonist medication that can displace opioids from the body’s opioid receptors and reverse the effects of a painkiller or heroin overdose.
 An overdosing person who is given naloxone may begin breathing normally again after experiencing life-threatening respiratory depression.

 Naloxone comes in several forms including a nasal spray, branded as Narcan, and a now discontinued autoinjector, Evzio, which is still available while supplies last and may be used until its expiration date.3,4 Naloxone is also available in kits for injection into the thigh, butt, or arm, as well as in kits that allow for the assembly of a nasal spray using a specific type of syringe and mucosal atomizer.
 Both the injection and intranasal atomizer kits are more complicated to use in an emergency when every second counts, so often it is the one-step Narcan nasal spray which is the preferred method for friends and families of opioid users looking to keep naloxone with them in case of overdose.3

 Where to Find Narcan (Naloxone) in South Florida